Prevention in Focus

 About the Webinar

 Food insecurity is increasingly recognized as a critical determinant of health.
 Diet-related diseases are the leading causes of death in the United States.
 Clinical systems have expressed considerable interest in implementing “food is medicine” programs and interventions to address both food insecurity and diet-related disease.
-This webinar will explore what food is medicine means in the clinical setting, current program models, the state of the science demonstrating their impact, and selected research gaps.
+This webinar explores what food is medicine means in the clinical setting, current program models, the state of the science demonstrating their impact, and selected research gaps.

 About Hilary Seligman

 Dr. Hilary Seligman is Professor of Medicine and of Epidemiology and Biostatistics at the University of California San Francisco (UCSF).
 Her work focuses on food insecurity and health outcomes across the life course, with a particular interest in programs and policies that can simultaneously support food security and better health.
-She has directed NOPREN (the Nutrition and Obesity Policy Research and Evaluation Network) in partnership with the Centers for Disease Control and Prevention for the last eight years.
+She has directed NOPREN (Nutrition and Obesity Policy Research and Evaluation Network) in partnership with the Centers for Disease Control and Prevention for the last eight years.
 Her team runs Vouchers for Veggies, a large produce prescription program known in San Francisco as EatSF.
 She also directs the UCSF School of Medicine’s National Clinician Scholars Program.

-Last updated on May 24, 2023
+Last updated on